John Lewis Voting Rights Act: Support

 The bill has been supported by Senators Raphael Warnock (who used to his first floor speech to advocate for its passage), and Joe Manchin.
 (Note: Every Senate Democrat had also shown support for the bill in 2020 by having co-sponsored it, but these are some of the most outspoken advocates for passage.)
 President Joe Biden advocated for the passage of the bill in his first address to Congress.
 Senator Jeff Merkley said that the best way to honor the legacy of John Lewis was to pass the bill, and tweeted that passing the bill was his "top priority".
-Senator Blumenthal cited several recent restrictive voting laws as being part of the reason for his support.
+Senator Richard Blumenthal cited several recent restrictive voting laws as being part of the reason for his support.
 Pennsylvania Governor Tom Wolf also called on the Senate to pass the bill, and to consider "suspending" the filibuster if it was necessary for it to pass.

 In July 2021, over 150 companies signed a letter supporting the John R. Lewis Voting Rights Advancement Act, including Amazon, Apple, Best Buy, PepsiCo, IKEA, Nestlé USA, Macy's, and Target, among many others.

+The Human Rights Campaign supported the bill, noting how LGBTQ voters, especially transgender voters, can face discrimination or disenfranchisement.
+The Brennan Center for Justice supported the bill, citing a rise in racially discriminatory voting policies after Shelby County v.
+Holder.
+The NAACP passed a resolution in October 2025 calling for Congress to pass the bill.
+The American Civil Liberties Union also supported passage of the bill.